-In Luxembourg, self-starting business are set up in three categories: commercial activities, skilled craft trades and specific professions.
+In Luxembourg, self-starting businesses are set up in three categories: commercial activities, skilled craft trades, and specific professions.
 These require a business permit, and to obtain one there is a fair amount of paperwork and a few costs involved.
-If you are an expat living in Luxembourg and are ready to start a small business, the process is fairly simple.
-(Larger businesses have to consider employee labour laws and taxes.)
-Here is some useful information and tips when starting a small business in Luxembourg.
+If you are an expat living in Luxembourg and are ready to start a small business, the process is fairly simple; larger businesses have to consider employee labor laws and taxes.
+Here is some useful information when starting a business in Luxembourg.

 Three categories of a business

 The first step when starting a business is finding your fit among the three business categories: commercial activities, craft trades, and specific professions.

 This includes wholesale, retail, intellectual services, industrial activities, manufacturing, travel agents real estate, hotels and hospitality, and restaurant and catering.
 If you want to start a business in commercial activities, you must register the business within one month.
 Your business or self (if the business is your name) must register under the Luxembourg Chamber of Commerce.

 This includes numerous trade and crafts in food, fashion, health and hygiene, mechanics, construction, communication, multimedia, performing arts, arts, and miscellaneous.

 Your business or self (if the business is your name) must register under the Luxembourg Chamber of Commerce.
 Tax authorities do this automatically, in fact.

 This includes architects, interior designers, landscape architects or landscape engineers, construction engineers, independent engineers, surveyors, town and country planners, chartered accountants, accountants, economic advisors, consultants, patent attorneys.